ErpNetDocs/tech/modules/logistics/common/index.md

 ### Logistics unit types

-Before you can set up a logistics unit, you need to define its **type**.
+Before you set up a logistics unit, you can optionally define its **type**.

-This is a predefined category that specifies the characteristics of the units used in the handling and transporting of goods, such as pallets, containers, or crates.
+This is a predefined category that specifies the characteristics of the unit that will be used in the handling and transporting of goods, such as pallets, containers, or crates.

-They ensure standardized handling and compatibility across logistics operations.

 ![picture](pictures/Common_Logistics_Units_14_03.png)

-### Logistics Units
+### Logistics units

-Once you have at least one type set, you can proceed with defining a logistic unit.
+Regardless of whether you have a type set, you can define as many logistic units as your warehouse needs.

 One unit represents a combination of products designated for transportation and/or storage within the supply chain.

-Efficient management is essential to ensure seamless integration and efficiency throughout their logistical lifecycle.

 ![picture](pictures/Common_Logistics_Unit_Types_14_03.png)